 Doing It for the Art: Spike Lee funded the entire film himself by maxing out his credit cards, surely as a way to maintain creative control over a film with such a personal, controversial subject.

-Throw It In: The key scene when Danny Aiello and John Turturro talk alone approximately midway through the film was partly improvised.
+The key scene when Danny Aiello and John Turturro talk alone in the restaurant booth was partly improvised.
 The scripted scene ended as the character Smiley approached the window.
 Everything after that until the end of the scene was completely ad-libbed.

 All of the scenes of the corner men were improvised.